The concept of “principles” has been popularized recently with Ray Dalio’s book (conveniently titled) Principles. I’ve been questioning what are mine.

 - 9am – Start working

-When I started working at 9am I was a productivity machine.
-I felt like Hulk Hogan on steroids!!
+When I started working at 9am I felt like a machine.

 The workout kickstarted my energy, cold shower spiked my adrenaline, meditation calmed my brain, gratitude writing made me feel good, and Bulletproof Coffee caffeinated my brain (along with sustained fat-producing energy from oil and butter).
 My energy was at an all-time high.